 The club has also lost two undisputed starters, William Saliba, back to Arsenal after his loan spell, and Boubacar Kamara, who left on a free transfer to Aston Villa.

-Sampaoli, 62, arrived at Marseille after the resignation of the Portuguese André Villas-Boas.
-"Thanks to the players for playing such beautiful football.
-Thanks to the fans because without you, nothing makes sense.
-Until another better wind," the coach said goodbye through his social networks.
+Sampaoli, 62, came to Marseille after the resignation of the Portuguese André Villas-Boas.
+"Thanks to the players for making such beautiful football.
+Thanks to the fans because without you nothing makes sense.
+Until another better wind" the coach said goodbye through his social networks.